 Domestically, Exir is reportedly the only Iranian producer of insulin.
-Exir's products are exported to a number of CEE markets including Armenia, Turkmenistan, Azerbaijan, Yemen, Afghanistan, Russia, Belarus and the Ukraine.
+Exir's products are exported to a number of central and eastern Europe markets including Armenia, Turkmenistan, Azerbaijan, Yemen, Afghanistan, Russia, Belarus and the Ukraine.

-Exir has a portfolio of more than 70 drugs including antibiotics, CNS drugs, cardiovascular drugs and vitamins.
+Exir has a portfolio of more than 70 drugs including antibiotics, central nervous system drugs, cardiovascular drugs and vitamins.
 Its key products are anti-bacterial agents Cefazex (dephalosporin) and Lorikacin (amicacin).

-The company is listed on the TSE.
-The SSO, which controls 20 pharmaceutical companies in Iran, is a major stakeholder in Exir, through the DP Holding Company.
+The company is listed on the Tehran Stock Exchange.
+The Social Security Organisation, which controls 20 pharmaceutical companies in Iran, is a major stakeholder in Exir, through the DP Holding Company.

-In May 2008, Exir began producing interferon gamma under the brand name Gamma Immunex.
+In 2008, Exir began producing interferon gamma under the brand name Gamma Immunex.
 Shortly after, Exir's R&D team was named the best R&D division of the year by the Ministry of Mining and Industry.
 The award was largely thanks to the development and launch of Immunex, indicating the company's potential for product development.